Leilatha/Suites/dbserver/dbserver/API.md

 Make an Invitation
 ------------------
-Send a POST request with a JSON body of the following format:
+Send a POST request with a JSON body of the following format (Invitation.java):
 ```
 {
   "invitee" : "invitee@email.com",